vierge-noire/cakephp-fixture-factories/docs/lifecycle.md

 the `BaseTableSniffer`.

-You should then map in your `config/app.php` file the driver to the custom table sniffer fir each relevant connection.
+You should then map in your `config/app.php` file the driver to the custom table sniffer for each relevant connection.
 E.g.:
 ```$xslt
 In config/app.php
 <?php